adityaathalye/clojure-by-example/README.md

   - The `master` branch is heavily commented, for at-home use
   - A `solutions` branch will be available, as a companion to `master`.
     But don't peek at it in advance!
-  - Ignore the `workshop-code` branch.
-It is only for workshop use, and subject to deletion/re-creation.
+  - You may see a `workshop-code` branch.
+Ignore it.
+It is meant only for workshop use, and is subject to deletion/re-creation.

 ## Contributions
   - If you find bugs or errors, please send a PR (but please